talsec/Free-RASP-Flutter/README.md

     2. Click twice on **Update to recommended settings** under **Runner project** issue > **Perform changes**
     3. Click twice on **Update to recommended settings** under **Pods project** issue  > **Perform changes**

  Issues should be clear now.

+ **Note: You need Xcode 13 to be able to build application.**

 ### Android setup
 * From root of your project, go to **android > app > build.gradle**